|Maibara, Shiga (米原市; Maibara-shi)|

 - Sept. - Suijo Hachiman Shrine Taiko Drum Dance 春照八幡神社 太鼓おどり, a colorful and unique rain-making and rain thanksgiving taiko drum dance held by Suijo Hachiman Shrine in Maibara every 5 years.
 Last held in 2009.
 It starts with a procession slowly proceeding along 1 km to Suijo Hachiman Shrine.
 They include yakko-furi samurai laborers, yamabushi ascetic priests, flutists, and taiko drummers.
 Map

 - Mid-Oct. - Maihara Hikiyama Festival 米原曳山まつり, held annually on the three-day weekend in Oct. around the 10th (Sports Day, a national holiday).
 Sunday is the main day.
-Maihara Hikiyama Matsuri has three ornate floats, but only two of them are brought out for the festival.
-Both floats feature boys performing kabuki at few locations in the Maihara neighborhood of Maibara.
+Maihara Hikiyama Matsuri has three ornate floats, but only one of them appears in the festival.
+The float features boys performing kabuki at few locations in the Maihara neighborhood of Maibara.
 Started in the 18th century, the Maihara Hikiyama Matsuri was inspired by the Nagahama Hikiyama Matsuri.
 All three floats used to appear every year, then only two, and now only one float due to the fewer kids.
 Held by Yutani Shrine.
 Map

 - Oct. - Asahi Honen Taiko Odori Dance 朝日豊年太鼓踊り, the area of Asahi in Maibara is home to the Asahi Honen Taiko drum troupe whose drum dance originated centuries ago to pray for rain.
 They perform their drumming and dancing after walking from Asahi to Hachiman Shrine.
 Map